 How to Make This Recipe

-This easy overnight oats recipe is simple, filling, and completely customizable.
+This overnight oats recipe is easy, filling, and a perfect base for customizing to your taste!

 The full recipe is detailed in the recipe card below.